Aliases for IDH2 Gene

 GeneCards Summary for IDH2 Gene

 IDH2 (Isocitrate Dehydrogenase 2 (NADP+), Mitochondrial) is a Protein Coding gene.
-Diseases associated with IDH2 include d-2-hydroxyglutaric aciduria 2 and interval angle-closure glaucoma.
+Diseases associated with IDH2 include ollier disease and maffucci syndrome.
 Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include magnesium ion binding and isocitrate dehydrogenase (NADP+) activity.
+GO annotations related to this gene include magnesium ion binding and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is IDH1.

 UniProtKB/Swiss-Prot for IDH2 Gene